nadeeshafdo/MinimalOS/README.md

 ---

-**MinimalOS v2.0** - A minimal yet production-ready foundation for OS development
+**MinimalOS v2.0** - Production-ready operating system for education and demonstration